 The reference design RX 7900 XT doesn’t seem to run hot at all, averaging around 58 degrees Celsius.
 However, it runs cool because the stock fan curve is just too aggressive.

 The average noise level is around 37 dBA even though the fans ramp up to about 1750 RPM.
-That’s rather noisy, so make sure you have a substantial cooling setup in your case.
-Proper case cooling will also provide more room to adjust the fan curve.
+That’s rather loud, so make sure you have a significant cooling setup in your case.
+Adequate case cooling will also provide more room to adjust the fan curve.

 XFX MERC 310 7900 XT